jhellerstein/hydro/docs/docs/dfir/concepts/index.md

 DFIR's surface syntax must be embedded in a Rust program; the Rust compiler takes that DFIR syntax and compiles it into an efficient binary executable.

-> We call a running DFIR binary a *transducer*.
+> We call a running DFIR binary a *process*.

-In typical usage, a developer writes a transducer as a single-threaded Rust program that is mostly composed of DFIR surface syntax.
-Each transducer is typically responsible for a single "node" (a machine, or a core) in a distributed system composed of many such transducers, which send and receive flows of data to each other.
+In typical usage, a developer writes a process as a single-threaded Rust program that is mostly composed of DFIR surface syntax.
+Each process is typically responsible for a single "node" (a machine, or a core) in a distributed system composed of many such processes, which send and receive flows of data to each other.

 > DFIR itself does not generate distributed code.
-It is a library for specifying the transducers (individual nodes) that
+It is a library for specifying the processes (individual nodes) that
 > participate in a distributed system.
 >
 > In the [Hydro Project](https://hydro.run), higher-level languages are being built on top of DFIR to generate
-> distributed code in the form of multiple transducers.
+> distributed code in the form of multiple processes.
-> Meanwhile, you can use DFIR to write your own distributed code, by writing individual transducers that work together,
+> Meanwhile, you can use DFIR to write your own distributed code, by writing individual processes that work together,
 > and deploying them manually or with a tool like [Hydroplane](https://github.com/hydro-project/hydroplane).
 See the [Hydro Ecosystem](../ecosystem) for more on this.

 ### So how might a human write distributed systems with DFIR?
 As an illustration of how you can work at the DFIR layer, consider the [Chat Server example](https://github.com/hydro-project/hydro/tree/main/dfir_rs/examples/chat).
-If you run that binary with the command-line argument `--role server` it will start a single transducer that is responsible for a chat server: receiving membership requests and messages from clients, and forwarding messages from individual clients to all other clients.
+If you run that binary with the command-line argument `--role server` it will start a single process that is responsible for a chat server: receiving membership requests and messages from clients, and forwarding messages from individual clients to all other clients.
-If you run that binary with the argument `--role client` it will start a transducer that is responsible for a chat client, which forwards chat messages from stdin to the server, and prints out messages sent by the server.
-As a distributed system, the chat service would typically consist of many client transducers and a single server transducer.
+If you run that binary with the argument `--role client` it will start a process that is responsible for a chat client, which forwards chat messages from stdin to the server, and prints out messages sent by the server.
+As a distributed system, the chat service would typically consist of many client processes and a single server process.

-Note that this is an example of an extremely simple distributed system in a "star" or "hub-and spokes" topology: the multiple client transducers are completely independent of each other, and each talks only with the central server transducer.
+Note that this is an example of an extremely simple distributed system in a "star" or "hub-and spokes" topology: the multiple client processes are completely independent of each other, and each talks only with the central server process.

 <div align="center">